 Sierra Club's Environmental Law Program directs legal strategy for priority campaigns and supports environmental litigation work by local chapters and groups.
 They take pride in being “lawyer organizers.”
 Their docket covers the entire range of environmental issues, from local fights over polluting coal plants to cases of national significance on greenhouse gases, toxic pollution, clean air, clean water, and wilderness preservation.
 They have been doing this work since 1970.

 In the process, the Environmental Law Program partners with a broad swath of diverse partners, from hunting clubs in Arkansas to farmers in South Dakota to faith groups in Appalachia and labor leaders around the country.
-This work is integrated with an enormous grassroots organizing effort in more than 40 states, implementing strategic communications and policy campaigns at the national, state, and local levels.
+This work is integrated with an enormous grassroots organizing effort, implementing strategic communications and policy campaigns at the national, state, and local levels.

 To learn more about the Environmental Law Program on Sierra Club's website, click here!